loresoft/Extensaur/src/Extensaur/Reflection/README.md

 ## Thread Safety

-All classes in this library are designed to be thread-safe:
+All classes in this package are designed to be thread-safe:

 - Static caches use `ConcurrentDictionary` for safe concurrent access
 - Lazy initialization ensures thread-safe single initialization